B-Dave/neuland-website/posts/neuland-next-0-13.md

 - THI
 - App
 ---

-# 🚀 Neuland Next 0.13: A Major Leap Forward for THI Students

 We’re excited to share one of our biggest updates yet - Neuland Next version 0.13 is here, and it's packed with improvements that make student life at Technische Hochschule Ingolstadt even more seamless.